Combined Learning of Linear Parameter-Varying Models and Robust Control Invariant Sets: Problem definition

 \section{Problem definition}

 Assume that we have input and output data measurements available by exciting the nonlinear plant

-where $u \in \R^{n_u}$ is the input, $y \in \R^{n_y}$ the output, $\mathbf{z} \in \R^{n_{\mathbf{z}}}$ the state vector, and $\mathbf{z}^+$ denotes the successor state.
-We assume the functions $\mathbf{f}$ and $\mathbf{g}$, as well as the state dimension $n_{\mathrm{z}}$, are unknown.
-Our goal is to identify a control-oriented dynamical model of~\eqref{eq:underlying_nonlinear}.
-More precisely, we want to solve the following problem: \begin{problem} \textit{Given a dataset $\mathcal{D}:=\{(u_t,y_t),t \in \mathbb{I}_0^{N-1}\}$ of input and output measurements from~\eqref{eq:underlying_nonlinear}, identify a model to predict the plant behaviour.
-Furthermore, ensure that the identified model is such that it can be used to synthesize a feedback controller that regulates the output of the plant inside a set $Y$, i.e., $y \in Y$, using control inputs $u \in U$.} \\ \end{problem}
+where $u \in \R^{n_u}$ is the input, $y \in \R^{n_y}$ the output, $\mathbf{z} \in \R^{n_{\mathbf{z}}}$ the state vector, and $\mathbf{z}^+$ denotes the successor state {after a sample step}.
+We assume that the functions $\mathbf{f}$ and $\mathbf{g}$, as well as the state dimension $n_{\mathrm{z}}$, are unknown.
+Our goal is to identify a control-oriented model of~\eqref{eq:underlying_nonlinear}.
+Precisely, we want to solve the following problem: \begin{problem} \textit{Given a dataset $\mathcal{D}:=\{(u_t,y_t),t \in \mathbb{I}_0^{N-1}\}$ of input-output measurements {collected} from~\eqref{eq:underlying_nonlinear}, identify a model {capable of accurately predicting the plant’s behavior.
+Moreover, the identified model should be suitable for the synthesis of a feedback controller that regulates the plant output $y$ within a prescribed set $\mathbb{Y}$ under input constraints $u \in \mathbb{U}$.}} \\ \end{problem}

-Problem~\eqref{prob:basic_problem} describes the entire control design pipeline, i.e., system identification and constrained controller synthesis.
-While this problem can be tackled in a stage-wise manner, i.e., system identification followed by controller synthesis, it is possible that the identified model makes controller synthesis infeasible.
-The remaining part of this section is devoted to formulate a conceptual problem of system identification endowed with controller synthesis guarantees.
+Problem~\eqref{prob:basic_problem} describes the entire learning-based control design pipeline, i.e., system identification and constrained controller synthesis.
+This problem is usually tackled in a cascaded way: first identify a model that best fits the available training/test data, then synthesize a controller.
+However, it may happen that, after identifying the model, synthesizing a controller that robustly satisfy output constraints under limited actuation is an impossible task, due to having separated the identification and robust control concerns.
+The remaining part of this section is devoted to formulate a conceptual problem of {\it system identification with controller synthesis guarantees}.

+{Before proceeding further, some clarifications regarding the structural assumptions on the underlying plant are due.
+Firstly, as we rely strictly on input-output data in $\mathcal{D}$, the identified model will inherently reside within the observable subspace of~\eqref{eq:underlying_nonlinear}.
+Secondly, as we will see later, our approach to providing controller synthesis guarantees relies on the feasibility of a control invariant set satisfying the constraints.
+Consequently, the issue of controllability is handled implicitly: If the observable subspace is fully controllable, our procedure seeks to find a model that admits a feasible control invariant set, hence solving Problem \ref{prob:basic_problem}.
+Conversely, if the observable subspace contains uncontrollable modes, our procedure yields a feasible solution only if these modes are stabilizable within the constraints.
+Otherwise, it returns infeasibility, implying that Problem \ref{prob:basic_problem} does not have a feasible solution.}

 Let us first consider the following model